 Goldsmith Annelies Veeckmans is the face behind brand Billy Rose.
-This designer has very sustainable working methods, every material becomes a new piece of jewellery.
-Get new custom-made earrings or a bracelet.
-Or come to one of the open workshop days and look, try, put back and try again.
+This designer has very sustainable working methods.
+Every material is transformed into a new piece of jewellery.
+Get your own custom-made earrings or a bracelet or come to one of the open studio days and casually browse the entire collection.

-Enter the jungle of Spore Nursery and brighten up your house, your city garden or terrace.
-You will also get expert plant advice here over a cup of coffee, so no more need of chemical sprays from now on.
-For this, initiator Jelle works together with Biogroei, a local Leuven breeder of natural enemies, to avoid the use of chemical plant sprays.
+Enter the jungle of Spore Nursery and brighten up your house, city garden or terrace.
+Here, you will get expert plant advice over a delicious cup of coffee.
+The plant store also works together with Biogroei, a local Leuven breeder of natural enemies, to avoid the use of chemical plant sprays.

 Fairly delicious food

 If you visit the beautiful Park Abbey site, be sure to pop into the De Wikke farm shop for your share of healthy fruit and vegetables.
 De Wikke is a horticultural project for people who, for whatever reason, find it difficult to enter the regular labour market.
 In the vegetable garden of Park Abbey, forgotten vegetables are grown organically.
 And what better way to enjoy organic vegetables than with a healthy piece of bread, right?
 De Broodenier in the heart of Leuven is a traditional bakery where you can buy the best sourdough bread.
 Straight from the oven.

-Things buzz and bubble in the historic railway hall in Kessel-Lo, just behind the station.
+Things buzz and bubble in the historic railway hall just behind the Leuven train station.
 The social heart of the neighbourhood is a breeding and meeting place with sustainable dining and shopping places.
 Once a month Camping Flamingo, an urban garage sale and creative market for local makers, strikes down in Hal 5.
 Organic bakery Korst uses locally grown and traditionally milled grains.
 Farmer Pieter fills his food vending machine What-Soup with fresh soup and greens every day.
 And in the food court, choose from all the goodies the start-up catering businesses in the hall have to offer.
-Enjoy!
+Enjoy